Policies and Guidelines of the National Association to Protect Children on Third-Party Fundraising Projects

 Third-Party Events and Promotions

-Third parties wishing to raise funds for the National Association to Protect Children or PROTECT are asked to observe the following guidelines and policies.
+Third parties wishing to raise funds for the National Association to Protect Children are asked to observe the following guidelines and policies.
 Failure to do so will result in, at minimum, disclaimer of any connection to us.

 In your website, print materials and other advertising and promotion, please do the following: